twosigma/Cook/executor/README.md

 }
 ```

 The `guard` flag is used to prevent execution of later commands if we can't acquire the lock (in this case, `acquire-zk-lock.sh` script will return a non-zero exit code).
-Note that the scripts for manging the lock could be completely reusable, and that the primary command did not need to change.
+Note that the scripts for managing the lock could be completely reusable, and that the primary command did not need to change.

 #### Monitoring a running command

 Perhaps you'd like to tail a log created by your primary command.
-You could use an asynchronous before command to so.
+You could use an asynchronous before command to do so.
 It will be started before your primary command, and continue running in the background until the primary command (and all other synchronous commands) finish.

 ```json
 {